Great to have you here, the phone number, and we'll get to your calls, El Quico, a little Spanish lingo, 800-282-2882.

 Green onions.

-Booker T, MG is a story from Reuters out of London by Kate Kellen, the health and science correspondent.
+A story from Reuters out of London by Kate Kellen, the health and science correspondent.

 It might have been better for the environment to have done nothing about the enormous oil spill in the Gulf of Mexico, except to keep the oil out at sea, British scientists said yesterday.

-Marine biology and environmental experts said they feared the aggressive cleanup operation during which oil has been set alight, i.e., a fire, and oil dispersing chemicals have been dumped into the sea might be more damaging than the oil itself.
+Marine biology and environmental experts said they feared the aggressive cleanup operation during which oil has been set alight, i.e. a fire, and oil-dispersing chemicals have been dumped into the sea might be more damaging than the oil itself.

-Economically, clearly the impact has been very large, but environmentally the jury's still out.
+Economically, clearly the impact has been very large, but environmentally, the jury's still out.

 Some 10,000 people were flown to deal with the Exxon Valdez spill.

-Uh Boxolf said that scientists now wondered whether the cleanup town that grew up around it caused more environmental damage than the oil itself.
+Boxall said that scientists now wondered whether the cleanup town that grew up around it caused more environmental damage than the oil itself.

-As we pointed out in the early days of this, is a light crude that would break down and evaporate fairly quickly when it came to the surface.
+Boxall said it was important to remember that oil coming from the BP well, as we pointed out in the early days of this, is a light crude that would break down and evaporate fairly quickly when it came to the surface.

 He said there are three golden rules of oil spills.